Rosie MacLennan: Career

 In November 2013, MacLennan won the gold medal at the World Championship in Sofia, Bulgaria.

 In May 2014, MacLennan won the Canadian National Championship in Ottawa.
 During training before the 2015 Pan American Games, she sustained a mild concussion when she landed on the side of a trampoline.
 She won the women's trampoline event at the Pan American Games two weeks later, then undertook physical and cognitive rest to recover from the concussion.
 She stated that she was "having some issues with spatial awareness" after the concussion with symptoms including headaches, dizziness, and photosensitivity.
 The concussion's effects were resolved over five months of rest, mental exercises, and finally physical exercise.
 She conducted exercises with a vestibular ocular therapist to restore her balance and timing, and began doing flips again by November 2015.

 In 2016, she won the Canadian National Championship in Edmonton.

 MacLennan was Canada's flagbearer in the opening ceremony of the 2016 Summer Olympics.
 She successfully defended her Olympic title on August 12, 2016.
 She is the first Canadian to do so in an individual sport at the Summer Olympics and the first trampolinist, male or female, to successfully defend their Olympic title.

 She competed at the delayed 2020 Summer Olympics in Tokyo, Japan, where she finished fourth.

 MacLennan announced her retirement from trampolining in December 2022.

 Personal life

 MacLennan married Nick Snow, former University of Toronto basketball star, in 2018.
+After her retirement, she earned a Master of Business Administration (MBA) degree from Stanford University.